waggle-sensor/sage-mcp/docs/CUSTOM_FUNCTIONS.md

-# Adding Custom Functions to SAGE MCP Server
+# Adding Custom Functions to Sage MCP Server

-This guide explains how to fork the SAGE MCP server repository and add your own custom MCP tools and functions.
+This guide explains how to fork the Sage MCP server repository and add your own custom MCP tools and functions.

 ## Table of Contents